Cobots: A beginner’s guide to collaborative robots

 Automotive and manufacturing

-These robots have commonly been used in the automotive industry, but they can be death traps when operating alongside people.
+Robots are commonly used in the automotive industry but can be death traps when operating alongside people.

 • Quality control and inspection